-Learning Outcome 5.2.1: Engage in the process of developing an appropriate project topic in physics, through literature research and brainstorming, including various kinds of written work.
-Assessed through successful completion of MPS402, the proposal development part of the capstone.
+Learning Outcome 5.2.1: Engage in the process of developing an appropriate project topic in physics, through literature research and brainstorming, including various kinds of written work and in-class discussion.
+Assessed through successful completion of the first part of MPS402.

 Learning Outcome 5.2.2: Complete a thesis that contains both well-crafted communication and discussion of the topic and its ideas, using coherent and consistent notation, which is supportive of the technical content.
-Assessed through successful completion of MPS403, the thesis completion part of the capstone.
+Assessed through successful completion of the thesis project (written document and presentation preparation) for the final part of MPS402..